wp-plugins/tako-movable-comments/readme.txt

 *   Automatically move all the nested comments under the comment chosen to be moved
 *   Manual insertion of post ID is not needed; post/page can be chosen under a dropdown list

+== Rate this Plugin ==

+Please rate this plugin if you find it useful.
+It gives the plugin more exposure and it will generate more downloads.
+Thank you so much for your help! :)

 == Installation ==

 1. Upload the Tako folder to the `/wp-content/plugins/` directory